jboss-developer/jboss-eap-quickstarts/cmt/README.md

 Undeploy the Archive
 --------------------

-1. Make sure you have started the JBoss EAP server as described above.
+1. Make sure you have started the ${product.name} server as described above.
 2. Open a command prompt and navigate to the root directory of this quickstart.
 3. When you are finished testing, type this command to undeploy the archive: